oci-landing-zones/terraform-oci-core-landingzone/README.md

 Third Party firewall appliance option:

 - One public subnet for load balancers.
-- Two private subnets: one for inbound north-south traffic (from Internet or on-premises), one for inbound east-west (cross-spoke) traffic.
+- Two private subnets: one for inbound North-South traffic (from Internet or on-premises), one for inbound East-West (cross-spoke) traffic.
 - One private subnet for managing the firewall appliance that is eventually deployed.

 OCI Network Firewall option:

-- One public subnet for load balancers.
+- One public subnet for Internet Gateway (IGW) North-South traffic passed through to the Network Firewall.
-- One private subnet for firewalled north-south traffic (from Internet or on-premises) and load balanced east-west (cross-spoke) traffic.
+- One private subnet for the Network Firewall and East-West traffic from/to spoke VCNs.

 The Hub VCN is coupled with a Dynamic Routing Gateway (DRG), that can be either an existing one or managed by the landing zone.